BEE Protective Protecting honey bees and wild pollinators: What can you do?

-Solutions to the loss of bees and human productivity are clearly within our reach if we engage our communities and governmental bodies.
+Solutions to the loss of pollinators –bees, butterflies, birds, bats, and other organisms– are clearly within our reach if we engage our communities, the companies we purchase from, and governmental bodies.
 A little outrage will help.
 The shift to organic practices is a necessity that is protective of health and the environment, sustainable and cost effective.

 There is also the option of keeping your very own colony ofbees in your backyard.
 Although not all bees live in hives, certain species, notably honeybees, are easily and safely kept in artificial hives for their shelter.
 This provides a safe haven for the bees while also allowing you the opportunity to harvest the fresh honey!